-Our mission is to help reduce and ultimately eliminate the unnecessary killing of homeless adoptable animals in Moore County and elsewhere in North Carolina through several methods, including but not limited to: (i) helping facilitate the rescue of animals from public “kill” facilities, placing them in permanent homes using various adoption initiatives or by placing them in temporary foster homes or “no-kill” shelters, where they will be provided with superior care through extensive socialization techniques, thorough behavioral assessment and comprehensive veterinary services and locating permanent homes using various adoption initiatives; (ii) advocating the “no kill” philosophy and relevant animal welfare programs such as mandatory spay and neuter, registration and identification methods, and (iii) supporting other like-minded organizations attempting to achieve these objectives by sharing our platform, particular skill-sets, experience and other resources.
+Our mission is to reduce and ultimately eliminate the unnecessary killing of homeless adoptable animals in North Carolina through several methods, including but not limited to: (i) facilitating the rescue of these animals from public “kill” facilities by placing them in permanent homes using various adoption initiatives or by placing them in temporary foster homes or “no-kill” shelters, where they will be provided with superior care; (ii) advocating the “no kill” philosophy and relevant animal welfare programs such as mandatory spay and neuter, registration and identification techniques, and (iii) supporting other like-minded organizations attempting to achieve these objectives by sharing our platform, particular skill-sets, experience and other resources.

 The Farley Foundation is not a public resource and does not accept the surrender of animals from individuals.
 Our primary stated mission is to help rescue at-risk, adoptable animals only from public facilities — to prevent them from being unnecessarily destroyed — and find them suitable homes.

 The Farley Foundation, a non-profit 501(c)3 animal rescue organization, was founded in 2014 by John and Betsy Ficarro, residents of Pinehurst, North Carolina.
 It is named in memory of their first shelter dog “Sir Farley of Pinehurst” who was rescued by Cindy Bristow, founder of Solutions for Animals (another local animal rescue group) minutes before being euthanized at a North Carolina county animal shelter in 2005, and subsequently adopted by the Ficarros.
 “Farley,” a certified therapy dog and an all-around special character, passed away in August 2013.